[Course]illustrator,dojen Details

 Basic

-02. Using Layers as Try and Error- Exploring ideas freely and refining their work iteratively - Layer feature is the ultimate tool in digital painting; use it and think outside the box
+02. Using Layers as Try and Error- Exploring ideas freely and refining their work iteratively - Layer feature is the ultimate tool in digital painting; use it and think outside the box - Using layers to make face anatomy process easier and refine the layers below

 03. Silhouette- Straight to the creation process! - Using silhouettes to enhance your ability to communicate visually